 On December 17, 2013, AQMD requested that Exide clarify certain points in the November 26, 2013 revised RRP.
 Exide responded by letter on December 30, 2013.
 Exide and AQMD staff met to discuss these clarification points in person on January 2, 2014.
 An Amended Revised RRP was submitted on January 17, 2014 in response to all those discussions and exchanges.
 AQMD issued Provisional and Conditional Approval of the Amended Revised RRP by letter on February 12, 2014 in which further detail was requested.
-This Final RRP is being submitted to incorporate the additional requested information.
+A Final RRP-referred to below as the "March 2014 RRP"-was submitted in March 2014 and subsequently approved by AQMD.